ibm-cloud-docs/assistant/access-control.md

   - Instance platform role: **Administrator**
   - Instance service role: **Manager**

-- To limit the person's privileges to certain resources, assign the user to the following roles:
+- To give someone manager access to a specific set of resources, but read-only access to everything else, assign the user to the following roles:

   - Instance platform role: **Viewer**
   - Instance service role: **Reader**

+  Then, for each assistant or skill that you want the person to be able to manage, add another role assignment like this:

+  - Instance platform role: **Viewer**
-  - For each individual assistant or skill, assign the **Manager** role.
+  - For an individual assistant or skill, assign the **Manager** role.

 ## Understanding roles
 {: #access-control-iam-roles}

 Access to {{site.data.keyword.conversationshort}}, its service instances and all of the resources that are used by the service is managed by {{site.data.keyword.cloud}}.
 To share a service instance with other users and control access to the instance, you must use the {{site.data.keyword.cloud_notm}} Identify and Access Management user interface.

-The breaks down access definitions into the following role types:
+{{site.data.keyword.cloud_notm}} breaks down access definitions into the following role types:

-- Service instance (or global) platform roles
+- Instance-level platform roles
-- Service instance (or global) service roles
+- Instance-level service roles
-- Resource service roles
+- Resource-level service roles

-### Global access
-{: #access-control-global-roles}

-A global access role is a role that applies to a service instance and all of the resources that are created as part of the instance.
+An instance-level access role is a role that applies to a service instance and all of the resources that are created as part of the instance.
+A resource-level service role gives you the ability to apply a finer-tuned level of access control to a single skill or assistant in an instance.

-To define someone's global access, choose from among the following role types:

-#### Platform roles
+### Platform roles
 {: #access-control-global-platform-roles}

+A platform role controls a person's ability to access a service instance in {{site.data.keyword.cloud_notm}}.
 Choose a platform role to assign to the user.

 | Role | Privileges of the users in this role |
 |------|---------------------------------------|